hapijs/hapi/docs/API.md

 - `tls` - used to create an HTTPS server.
 The `tls` object is passed unchanged as options to the node.js HTTPS server as described in the
   [node.js HTTPS documentation](http://nodejs.org/api/https.html#https_https_createserver_options_requestlistener).
 <p></p>
-- `views` - enables support for view rendering (using templates to generate responses).
+- <a name="server.config.views" />`views` - enables support for view rendering (using templates to generate responses).
 Disabled by default.
   To enable, set to an object with the following options:
     - `engines` - (required) an object where each key is a file extension (e.g. 'html', 'jade'), mapped to the npm module name (string) used for rendering the templates.
 Alternatively, the extension can be mapped to an object with the following options:
         - `module` - the npm module name (string) to require or an object with: